 C.U.R.E.
 Resource Library furnished by the John F. Wegman Fund

 C.U.R.E. is home to many books and resources that are free for our families to use.
 We have books available for families to take home and read, some to keep and some to borrow.
-Every family who experiences a loss is sent “Tear Soup: A Recipe for Healing After Loss” by Pat Schwiebert.
-Additionally, we have multiple copies of “Life After the Death of My Son: What I’m Learning” by Dennis L. Apple in addition to many others.
+Every family who experiences a loss is sent “Tear Soup: A Recipe for Healing After Loss” by Pat Schwiebert, and if there are young surviving siblings, “Things To Do While Missing You” by Portia Ingram.

 The Julie Roberts Children Memorial Garden at C.U.R.E.